-- 1. Reservations, Etc. Any group or individual may request to use part of the Facilities, on a first-come, first-reserved basis, after completing a permit form as provided by MCUD.
-A permit for each use is required.
-Such permit must be signed by a MCUD resident over 25 years of age who agrees to be ultimately responsible for the Facilities used and to be present during the use of the Facilities.
-Permits are not effective until signed by MCUD and returned to the user.
+- 1. Reservations, Etc. Any person 25 years of age or older may request to use part of the Facilities, on a first-come, first-reserved basis, after completing a permit form as provided by MCUD.
+A fully-signed permit for each use is required.
+The District's President, Vice-President and a District employee designated by the President are each authorized to sign permits and to prescribe permit provisions (including type of use, time of use, enforcement, additional charges, etc., but no pool-area permits are allowed outside of the pool season or times when lifeguards are available).
+Deposits and rental amounts must be paid by certified or cashiers check, unless a variance is approved by the President or Vice President.Permits are not effective until signed by MCUD and returned to the user.
 Use fees and the deposit must be paid at the time of signing.
-Exceptions: This does not apply to ordinary swimming pool and tennis court users without permits. - 2.
+Exceptions: Permits are not required for ordinary swimming pool and tennis court users who are issued keys, tags or other forms of permission. - 2.
 Keys.
 The key will be available approximately 30 minutes before the beginning of the scheduled use period.
 Arrangements for obtaining the key must be made with the MCUD office.
 The key must be returned within 24 hours after the end of the scheduled rental.
 Exceptions: This paragraph does not apply to ordinary swimming pool and tennis court users without permits. - 3.
 Unauthorized Uses.
 No user shall allow any group or individual to use the Facilities during the user's occupancy, other than those mentioned in the permit and approved for use of the Facilities.
 Occupancy will be limited to maximum capacity posted or prescribed by the District, whichever is lower.
 The Facilities are not to be used for any purpose which violates any State statute, local or county ordinance or regulation, or administrative rule to which the District is subject.
 Use permits (and other documents) may include requirements that users pay additional fees for any unauthorized or prohibited use or any violation of District rules, regulations, permits or terms of use.
 Any such additional fees may be deducted from the deposit and shall also be personal obligations of the user. - 4.
 Fees and Deposits.
 Fees for use of the Facilities shall be determined by the day and length of use.
 See "Fee Rates," below.
 No refunds of fees will be made unless: (i) the District terminates the use, for no fault of the user, or (ii) the user gives the District advance notice of cancellation, in writing and before the beginning of the use period, in which case fees may only be refunded as follows: